 All of our pet puppies are sold on a Limited Registration.
 Pet puppies are required to be spayed or neutered.
 We try to evaluate each puppy's personality by observing them during their development while at play.
 We also try to match the puppy to the buyer to produce the best situation for both puppy and your family.

-Limited Registration can be lifted by the breeder.If you are thinking in this direction, hold off spaying or neutering until after the breeder has evaluated the dog.If after breeder evaluates the dog and finds the dog breed/show quality the owner will pay the difference in the price, and the breeder will change the registration from limited to full registration.
+Limited Registration can be lifted by the breeder.If you are thinking in this direction, hold off spaying or neutering until after the breeder has evaluated the dog.If after breeder evaluates the dog and finds the dog breed/show quality, the breeder will change the registration from limited to full registration.

 We do everything in our power to make sure that our puppies are free from inherited problems, by screening our breeding stock for problems that prevail in our breed.